Glendale · Los Angeles County

 Plan-check timelines in Glendale vary with the season, the department’s workload, and how complete the submittal is.
 A straightforward interior remodel typically moves faster than a hillside addition that triggers grading or geotechnical review, and any resubmittals add time.
 We do not quote a guaranteed number of days — anyone who does is guessing.

 What we can promise is a clean first submittal.
-Because the builder has worked through Glendale’s process before, plans go in complete and answerable, which is the single biggest lever on how quickly a permit clears.
+Because we have worked through Glendale’s process before, plans go in complete and answerable, which is the single biggest lever on how quickly a permit clears.
 We confirm the current expectations with the City for your specific project before we set a schedule.

 Glendale questions, answered